josephwb/Start_repos/README.md

 	git config --global user.name "first last"
 	git config --global user.email your_email@youremail.com

-Set up git to ignore annoying files that you do not care about.
+Set up git to ignore annoying files that you do not care about, or that have different values across OSs.
 Type:

 	vi ~/.gitignore_global